E-commerce

 4. Prioritized recommendations: owner, effort estimate, dependencies.

-5. Validation plan: how to retest after deployment, at D+7 and D+30.
+5. Validation plan: how to retest after go-live, at T+7 and T+30.

-Link with useful content, conversion, and behavioral signals
+Link with useful content, conversion and behavioral signals

-Behavioral signals (bounce rate, session depth) should be interpreted cautiously depending on your analytics, but a clear improvement in INP on the collection filter or in LCP on the product page often translates into less friction in the funnel.
+Behavioral signals (bounce rate, session depth) should be interpreted with caution depending on your analytics, but a clear improvement in INP on the collection filter or in LCP on the product page often translates into less friction in the funnel.
 Avoid attributing SEO success to a single metric without a time series.

-Control cadence and regressions
+Control rhythm and regressions

-Supplement: on-site engagement and Qstomy
+Supplement: onsite engagement and Qstomy

 Summary